Article reposted with permission from Designing Your Life.

 Prototyping Sets You Free

 As Jacqueline shared her plans with others, she noticed that each plan included coaching.
 Upon returning home, she chose to prototype coaching as a practice, leveraging her knowledge of performance improvement in business.
-“I don’t usually try things on for size and at times I started thinking ‘What am I doing, shouldn’t I just be focused on Odyssey Plan 1, getting back to work as an executive?’
+“I don’t usually try things on for size.
+At times I started thinking ‘What am I doing, shouldn’t I just be focused on Odyssey Plan 1, getting back to work as an executive?’
 But the idea of prototyping gave me permission to just do stuff and try it out.
 I did the prototype experience and tried out life coach training (something really new since all of my previous training was in leadership and performance coaching), interviewed successful coaches, sat in on an ICF-accredited training coaching course as a refresher to restart my certification process, started offering one-on-one coaching, designed and branded a new website, and started writing again to launch a blog with my site.
 And I kept returning to the balance assessment and the gauges at the bottom of my Odyssey Plan for inspiration.”

 Coherence as Compass